 Euro-North American traditions have for centuries developed creation myths that have justified racist and patriarchal power structures.
-From attributing divine will for the domination of the non-western world, rationalization and the racialization of science, to the supposed neutrality of algorithms, and continued coloniality delivered through the guise of modernity, creation myths serve as the social and unspiritual ethics of how the distribution of power ought to be.
+From attributing divine will for the domination of the non-western world, an exclusive claim to rationality, the racialization of science, to the supposed neutrality of algorithms, and continued coloniality delivered through the guise of modernity, creation myths serve as the social and unspiritual ethics of how the distribution of power ought to be.
 Indeed creation myths are used to justify the allocation of power.
-From within the constraints and depths of these myths, whose egalitarian promises of equality are doomed to remain evasive and illusive, humanity is led to draw from empty promises its experience and destiny.
-These racist, colonial, patriarchal myths are really the same outmoded myth of white supremacy told in different ways, sometimes explicitly, other times implicitly, but adapted for each social epoch.
+From within the constraints and depths of these myths, whose egalitarian promises of equality are doomed to remain evasive and illusive, humanity is led to draw from empty promises, its experience and destiny.
+These racist, colonial, and largely patriarchal myths are really the same outmoded myth of white supremacy told in different ways, sometimes explicitly, other times implicitly, but adapted for each social epoch.

-The most destructive, prominent and yet inconspicuous creation myth is certainly that of western exceptionalism.
-It has created a white Euro-North American centric narrative that, for centuries, has discredited and excluded global contributions of non-western societies.
+The most destructive, prominent and yet inconspicuous creation myth may be that of western exceptionalism.
+This is the fundamental belief that western ideas and virtues should be the standard for humanity.
+This has created a white Euro-North American centric narrative that, for centuries, has discredited and excluded global contributions of non-western societies.
 This individualistic narrative, truly owing itself to a sense of white insecurity, a fear of the other and a fear to be without, claims exclusive rights to all manner of human progress.
 This myth is an illusion, sustained through the exportation of the West’s problems to its marginalized within its borders and to the global south trapped in its global reach.
 The disenfranchised throughout all ages of Euro-North American expansion have carried the weight of so-called civilization, progress and modernity.
 These ideas of civilization, progress and modernity have been in reality stripped of their greater meaning and interconnectedness, depreciating these ideals to a state that allows for their explotation for individualistic gains.

 In its earlier forms, western exceptionalism, read “white supremacy”, usurped the Christian faith and the nature of God, to justify and veil its greed and dehumanization of the other.
 History presents the image of a supreme being whose disposition, would, through the western world’s divine mandate, be reflected in the conquests and plunder of regions populated by non-white people.
 The Christian doctrine of humans being made in the image of God has in practice been the other way around: God made in human likeness – effectively God in the likeness of whiteness.